-With a market capitalization of AU$2.9b, Flight Centre Travel Group is a decent size, so it is probably on the radar of institutional investors.
+With a market capitalization of AU$3.5b, Flight Centre Travel Group is a decent size, so it is probably on the radar of institutional investors.
 Taking a look at our data on the ownership groups (below), it seems that institutional investors have bought into the company.
-We can zoom in on the different ownership groups, to learn more about Flight Centre Travel Group.
+Let's take a closer look to see what the different types of shareholders can tell us about Flight Centre Travel Group.

 What Does The Institutional Ownership Tell Us About Flight Centre Travel Group?